ch007m/my-kratix-idpbuilder/README.md

   -p idp/kratix
 ```

+**IMPORTANT**: The previous command will only work when the following request will be implemented: https://github.com/cnoe-io/idpbuilder/issues/510.
+You can in the meantime use this branch and compile the project locally: https://github.com/ch007m/fork-idpbuilder/tree/issue-510

-TODO: Convert the `idp/kratix` resources folder into a helm chart able to configure path of the resources, URL of the gitea server, destination's labels, etc
+**TODO**: Convert the `idp/kratix` resources folder into a helm chart able to configure path of the resources, URL of the gitea server, destination's labels, etc

 When done, you can access the Argo CD: https://argocd.cnoe.localtest.me:8443 or Gitea - https://gitea.cnoe.localtest.me:8443 dashboards using the following credentials:
 ```shell